Lionel MessiArgentinian Footballer

 • Nationality: Argentine

 Messi moved to FC Barcelona in 2001 following a trial in the previous year.
-His first contract was offered on a paper napkin.
+His first contract was offered to him on a paper napkin.

 He impressed alongside Cesc Fabregas and Gerard Pique in the FC Barcelona youth team.